H4NM/WhoYouCalling/README.md

 - Add wireshark filter per domain name as their resolved IP addresses can be converted
 - Add privileged execution option to spawn the process as administrator
 - Add requirement of npcap drivers if pcap interface specified.
 It would be nice if the drivers are not a requirement when you're specifying `--nopcap` flag.

+### Nice to have
+- Network graph visualizing the process tree and summarized network traffic by each process
+- Functionality to not specify an executable nor pid, to monitor all running processes and their network activity on a host.
+Could be useful during incidents